 History of the Church

-Throughout our 180 years of service in Northwest Arkansas, the changing face of the church has continually served the local community in Christ’s name.
-The University of Arkansas Infirmary, Butterfield Trail Village, Richardson Center, Cooperative Emergency Outreach, Creative School, Yellow Brick House, Boy and Girl Scout Troops, Habitat for Humanity, Life Styles, and First School are a few examples of institutions benefiting from Presbyterian leadership and active volunteers.
+Throughout our 185 years of service in Northwest Arkansas, the changing face of the church has continually served the local community in Christ’s name.
+The University of Arkansas Infirmary, Butterfield Trail Village, Richardson Center, Cooperative Emergency Outreach, Creative School, Yellow Brick House, Boy and Girl Scout Troops, Habitat for Humanity, Life Styles, and First School are a few examples of institutions and ministry initiatives benefiting from Presbyterian leadership and active volunteers.
 In the wake of Hurricane Katrina, multiple mission trips by adult and youth members helped with the needed community restoration.
 Each summer, church youth pursue mission in various under-resourced areas of the United States through Reach.
 FUPC was central to the formation of a connected group of Northwest Arkansas Presbyterian congregations who today are vitally involved in providing solar power for impoverished areas of Honduras, where vital connections with Honduran Presbyterians provide two-way strength for living together before God and serving one another in love.

 No doubt in part due to its location in a university community, First United Presbyterian Church has had the privilege of nurturing an exceptional number of members in responding to God’s call to full time Christian ministry, including a remarkable number of women.

 Timeline of First United Presbyterian Church – Fayetteville, Arkansas